-Spring Orientation begins Saturday, January 5th at 3pm in Hieronymus Lounge located in the Kerrwood Hall.
-Students can move into the residence halls between noon - 2pm on Saturday, January 5th.
-There will be Spring Orientation events through Sunday, January 6th.
-Classes begin on Monday, January 7th.
+Spring Orientation begins Saturday, January 8th.
+Students can move into the residence halls Saturday, January 8th starting at 11am.
+There will be Spring Orientation events through Sunday, January 9th.
+Classes begin on Monday, January 10th.

 Are there events scheduled for my family?

-There is a campus tour at 2pm on Saturday, January 5th.
-The Welcome Session on Saturday, January 5th at 3pm in Hieronymus Lounge is geared for new students and their families.
+Yes!
+They are welcome to attend the Welcome Session on Saturday, January 8th at 3:00pm.
 Parents can find more information on the Parents & Families webpage.